Rose care tips

 Rose care tips for florists:

-It's always best to leave the thorns on so as to keep the flowers beautiful longer.
+You can best leave the thorns to keep the flowers beautiful longer.
 Removing thorns causes damage to the stem which makes the rose more sensitive to pollution.
 If you insist on removing the thorns, then do so carefully so you keep the damage to a minimum.

 Rose care tips for consumers:

 - Cut off 2-5 cm off the stem

 - Remove the lower leaves, so they don’t hang in the water